 Do you have a dental emergency?
 We have a same day emergency guarantee.

-Avenue Dental on the Sunshine Coast and Northlakes specifically sets aside dental emergency appointments everyday with our dentists at each of our dental practices in Caloundra, Maroochydore, Kawana, Bli Bli and Northlakes.Call us Learn more
+Avenue Dental on the Sunshine Coast and Northlakes specifically sets aside dental emergency appointments everyday with our dentists at each of our dental practices in Caloundra, Maroochydore, Kawana, Bli Bli, Northlakes and Baringa.Call us Learn more

 You are our priority

 Whether you are an existing patient or have never seen us before if you have a dental emergency that needs to be dealt with on the day, we guarantee that we will see you on the day you call, as long as you call before 10am.
 We intentionally put aside emergency appointments every day so that we can get people out of trouble on the same day they call.
 We realize that no one wants to put up with a toothache for 2 weeks until their dentist can see them.
 That is why we created our same day emergency guarantee.
 You can be confident your concerns will be dealt with as a priority by the team at Avenue Dental.

 We developed this promise to our patients in response to feedback from our patients.
 People want to know that Avenue Dental will be there for them during their time of greatest need, and dental emergencies are certainly one of those times.
 We have helped people with facial swellings due to infected teeth, people who have had teeth knocked out from surfboarding, skating accidents or just bad luck, and countless people with broken teeth and pain.
 Our guarantee is that if you have a genuine dental emergency, we will help you that same day if you call us before 10am.
 That is our commitment to our patients and to the Sunshine Coast and Northlakes community.